Guzpenha/MANtIS/README.md

 The mantis_10 response ranking dataset in `.tsv` format is available for download [here](https://drive.google.com/file/d/1nf_JRR7zIcCLrzvL_vRsuzBxDcD_3g6N/view?usp=sharing)
 The mantis_50 response ranking dataset in `.tsv` format is available for download [here](https://drive.google.com/file/d/11_Um52HzjC41M9S-xSAX6HZP25bmi2oq/view?usp=sharing)

+## MANtIS - document ranking format

+The document ranking dataset is identical in format with the response ranking one.
+The difference is that the candidate response is replaced with the candidate document contained in the response.
+If there are multiple associated documents, multiple rows are created.

+The mantis_10 document ranking dataset in `.tsv` format is available for download [here](https://drive.google.com/file/d/1aLEJnlDKggSVtuXNg1llyZgY0PD6u78n/view?usp=sharing)
+The mantis_50 document ranking dataset in `.tsv` format is available for download [here](https://drive.google.com/file/d/1mmlZaA57O3FD19hDMkK83e_xAs5mOKVG/view?usp=sharing)

 ## Questions and citation

-You can contact us via email to authors (available on the [paper](https://arxiv.org/abs/)) or by creating issues in the github project.
+You can contact us via email to authors (available on the [paper](https://arxiv.org/abs/){:target="_blank"}) or by creating issues in the github project.
 If you use MANtIS in your work please include a citation to the following paper:

 ```
 @article{mantis,